Small files complaint with AG over Callaway assistance to voters at polls

 Small declared victory Wednesday, but Thomas-Fields has not conceded, and a member of her team said Thursday she is waiting for all ballots to be counted.

-Callaway supported her opponent Amy Kennedy, who appears to have won by a wide margin, although all votes are not yet counted.
-Harrison and Will Cunningham, of Vineland, her main opponents, have already conceded to her.
+Callaway supported Harrison's opponent Amy Kennedy, who appears to have won by a wide margin, although all votes are not yet counted.
+Harrison and Will Cunningham, of Vineland, Kennedy's main opponents, have already conceded to her.

-Craig Carpenito, United States Attorney for the District of New Jersey, did not respond to Harrison, who twice made the request, her campaign said.
+Craig Carpenito, U.S. Attorney for the District of New Jersey, did not respond to Harrison, who twice made the request, her campaign said.

+ATLANTIC CITY — With 3,202 Democratic votes counted in Atlantic City shortly before noon Wed…

 Welcome to the discussion.